 Data for H75 Target quadrants 0: Drive/brake Torque limiter A applies to driving (both of forward and reverse), and torque limiter B to braking (both of forward and reverse).
 Second quadrant: Reverse braking First quadrant: Forward driving Torque limiter B Torque limiter B 1: Same for all Third quadrant: Reverse driving Fourth quadrant: Forward braking Torque limiter A applies to all four quadrants; that is, the same torque limit applies to both four quadrants driving and braking in the forward and reverse rotations.
-Second quadrant: Reverse braking Torque limiter A Torque limiter A Torque limiter A Torque limiter A Torque limiter A Torque limiter A Fourth quadrant: Reverse driving
+Second quadrant: Reverse braking Torque limiter A Fourth quadrant: Reverse driving